‘Pervasive racism’ found in lack of commemoration for non-White troops fighting in Britain’s wars

 Britons cheer toppling of slave trader statue but are divided over tagging of Winston Churchill as racist

-Britain’s Defense Secretary Ben Wallace on Thursday expressed “deep regret” to Parliament for the failures described in the investigation.
+British Defense Secretary Ben Wallace expressed “deep regret” to Parliament on Thursday for the failures described in the investigation.

-The inquiry was prompted by “Unremembered: Britain's Forgotten War Heroes,” a 2019 documentary that aired on Britain’s Channel 4.
-Labour lawmaker David Lammy presented the program and has written about how he visited Kenya and Tanzania to see first hand how Africans who died fighting for Britain were treated.
+The inquiry was prompted by “Unremembered: Britain’s Forgotten War Heroes,” a 2019 television documentary.
+Labour Party lawmaker David Lammy presented the program and has written about how he visited Kenya and Tanzania to see firsthand how Africans who died fighting for Britain were treated.

-“Across East Africa there are just three memorials to all of those who died, in Nairobi, Mombasa and Dar es Salaam,” he wrote in the Observer.
+“Across East Africa there are just three memorials to all of those who died, in Nairobi, Mombasa and Dar es Salaam,” he wrote in the Observer newspaper.
 “I reached one by clambering over a chain fence in the middle of a busy roundabout.”

 The investigation comes at a time when the country is grappling with race relations and its complicated colonial past.
-The Black Lives Matter protests in Britain following the death of George Floyd were some of the largest outside of the United States.
+Black Lives Matter protests in Britain following the murder of George Floyd in Minneapolis were some of the largest outside the United States.

-Last summer, in the English city of Bristol, demonstrators toppled a statue of Edward Colston, a prominent 17th century slave trader, prompting many to cheer.
-Protesters in London also tagged an iconic statue of Winston Churchill with graffiti branding him “a racist,” which drew a more divided response.
+Last summer, in the English city of Bristol, demonstrators toppled a statue of Edward Colston, a prominent 17th century slave trader, prompting many Britons to cheer.
+Protesters in London also tagged a statue of Winston Churchill with graffiti branding him “racist,” which drew a more divided response.

-The report noted that one officer, in 1920, wrote to the commission and said: “‘most of the Natives who have died are of a semi-savage nature” and that the “erection of individual headstones would constitute a waste of public money.”
+The report noted that one officer, in 1920, wrote to the commission: “Most of the Natives who have died are of a semi-savage nature,” adding that the “erection of individual headstones would constitute a waste of public money.”

 The report noted that decisions were “influenced by a scarcity of information, errors inherited from other organisations and the opinions of colonial administrators.”
 But “underpinning all these decisions” were the “entrenched prejudices, preconceptions and pervasive racism of contemporary imperial attitudes.”

-On Thursday, Lammy, the lawmaker, said he was “moved” by the apology by the war graves commission.
-“The arc of history is long but it bends towards the truth,” he tweeted.

 Britain made extensive use of its colonial subjects as soldiers, not just on battlefields in Asia and Africa but also in the trenches of Europe.
-The Commonwealth cemetery in Egypt’s El Alamein for the dead of the World War II North African campaign carries names of soldiers from dozens of its overseas possessions.
+The Commonwealth cemetery in Egypt’s El Alamein for the dead of the North African campaign in World War II carries the names of soldiers from dozens of Britain’s overseas possessions.

-In World War I alone, Britain’s colonies contributed 2.5 million men, mostly from India, which then included both Pakistan and Bangladesh.
+In World War I alone, British colonies contributed 2.5 million men, mostly from India, which then included both Pakistan and Bangladesh.

+On Thursday, Lammy, the Labour lawmaker, said that “the truth is, none of us learned about this history in our schools, and it’s still the case that there are many young people in the United Kingdom not understanding this huge contribution to our history and society and life that we enjoy.”

+He told the BBC that the panel’s findings touched on some of the country’s bigger debates about “how we reckon with the past and understand the past so that we can move through.”

 Backlash after U.K. race report seeks to ‘dispel myths’ about racism, tell ‘new story’ about slave trade